-- A College Transfer Pathway leading to a minimum of 30 hours of college transfer credit.
-James Sprunt Community College is approved to offer a College Transfer Pathway leading to the Associate in Arts, a College Transfer Pathway leading to the Associate in Science, and a College Transfer Pathway leading to the Associate Degree Nursing.
+- 1. A College Transfer Pathway leading to a minimum of 30 hours of college transfer credit.
+James Sprunt Community College is approved to offer a College Transfer Pathway leading to the Associate in Arts, a College Transfer Pathway leading to the Associate in Science, a College Transfer Pathway leading to the Associate Degree Nursing, a College Transfer Pathway leading to the Associate in Arts for Teacher Prep, and a College Transfer Pathway leading to the Associate in Science for Teacher Prep.
 High school students interested in this program should see their guidance counselor for additional information and the necessary forms. - 2.
-A Career and Technical Education (CTE) Pathway leading to a certificate or diploma.
-James Sprunt Community College is approved to offer CTE pathways in Accounting and Flnance, Advertising & Graphic Design, Agribusiness, Applied Animal Science, Business Administration, Information Technology, Criminal Justice, Diesel and Heavy Equipment, Early Childhood Education, Electrical Systems Technology, Office Administration, School Age Education, Swine Management, and Welding, all of which lead to a certificate.
-High school students interested in this program should see their guidance counselor for additional information and the necessary forms. - 3.
+A Career and Technical Education (CTE) Pathway leading to a certificate or diploma aligned with a high school career cluster.
+James Sprunt Community College is approved to offer CTE pathways in Accounting and Finance, Advertising & Graphic Design, Agribusiness, Applied Animal Science, Business Administration, Information Technology, Criminal Justice, Diesel and Heavy Equipment "Basic", Diesel and Heavy Equipment "Advanced", Early Childhood Education, Electrical Systems Technology, Information Technology Foundations, Office Administration General Office Assistant, School Age Education, Swine Management, and Welding, all of which lead to a certificate. - 3.
+A Workforce Continuing Education Pathway (WCEP) leading to a State or industry recognized credential aligned with a high school career cluster.
+James Sprunt Community College is approved to offer WCEP pathways in Basic EMT, Nurse Aide I, and Pharmacy Tech.
+High school students interested in this program should see their guidance counselor for additional information and the necessary forms. - 4.
 A Cooperative Innovative High School Pathway.
 Duplin County Schools operates Duplin Early College High School (DECHS) on the James Sprunt Community College campus.
 Students enrolled at DECHS attend for five years.
 At the end of the five years they will have had the opportunity to earn their high school diploma and an associate degree or up to two years of college credit.
 Students interested in attending DECHS should contact their middle school counselor for more information or the DECHS.